WAML POLICIES AND PROCEDURES

 5.2.
 Ad Hoc Committees

-6.1.a WAML shall maintain liaisons to the following organizations:
+- 6.1.a WAML shall maintain liaisons with the following organizations:

-6.2.a The Executive Board appoints active WAML members to liase with each organization listed in section 6.1.a.
+- 6.2.a The Executive Board appoints active WAML members to liase with each organization listed in section 6.1.a.
 These representatives shall be listed on the WAML web site and in the Information Bulletin.
+6.3 Duties

 7.1 Membership Rules, Rights, and Eligibility